mwillcox/my-strava-stats/README.md

-Node app that uses Strava API to pull in my personal Strava stats
+MEAN stack app that pulls in my personal Strava data through the Strava API.